As of September 22, 2014, the NIDDK Clearinghouses Publication Catalog and Image

 Duloxetine and pregabalin are approved by the U.S. Food and Drug Administration specifically for treating painful diabetic peripheral neuropathy.

-You do not have to be depressed for an antidepressant to help relieve your nerve pain.
+People do not have to be depressed for an antidepressant to help relieve their nerve pain.
 All medications have side effects, and some are not recommended for use in older adults or those with heart disease.
 Because over-the-counter pain medicines such as acetaminophen and ibuprofen may not work well for treating most nerve pain and can have serious side effects, some experts recommend avoiding these medications.

-Treatments that are applied to the skin-typically to the feet-include capsaicin cream and lidocaine patches (Lidoderm, Lidopain).
+Treatments that are applied to the skin—typically to the feet—include capsaicin cream and lidocaine patches (Lidoderm, Lidopain).
 Studies suggest that nitrate sprays or patches for the feet may relieve pain.
-Studies of alpha-lipoic acid, an antioxidant, and evening primrose oil have shown that they can help relieve symptoms and may improve nerve function.
+Studies of alpha-lipoic acid, an antioxidant, and evening primrose oil suggest they may help relieve symptoms and improve nerve function in some patients.